Sciences-historiques-numeriques/Science-in-Context/mathshistory/intro.md

 # Produce biographical information from a corpus of biographical notes

-The aim of this project is to extract biographical information from the biographical notes published on the [MacTutor website](https://mathshistory.st-andrews.ac.uk/Biographies/chronological) experimenting with different NLP approaches.
+The aim of this project is to extract biographical information from the biographical notes published on the [MacTutor website](https://mathshistory.st-andrews.ac.uk/Biographies/chronological) and, at the same time, experimenting with different NLP approaches to achieve this goal.

 These texts are published under Creative Commons License 4.0 BY SA (cf. [Copyright Information on the original website](https://mathshistory.st-andrews.ac.uk/Miscellaneous/copyright/)) and can thus be used for the present project.